Common Strippit

 1 -- The GAP between Magnet and Sensors are being Improperly Set.

-Rotate the Turret, and put a Empty Tool Station under the Ram.
+Rotate Turret, and put a Empty Tool Station under the Ram.
 TURN OFF MACHINE!

-Push & Pull Hard the Disk, you will probably feel and hear a small "Clunking" sound, this is the Crankshaft going Back & Forth because of the "Slop" in the End-Bearings in your Press-Drive.
+Push & Pull Hard ON the Disk, you will probably feel and hear a small "Clunking" sound, this is Crankshaft going Back & Forth because of "Slop" in the End-Bearings in your Press-Drive.

-On some Machines Sensors are "Inside" the Disk, on other Machines the Sensors are "Outside" of Disk.
-Push (or Pull) to Take-Up the Slop between the Magnet & Sensor GAP.
+On some Machines Sensors are "Inside" the Disk, on other Machines Sensors are "Outside" of Disk.
+Push (or Pull) to Take-Up Slop between the Magnet & Sensor GAP.

-Now, Set the GAP to .025 Inch.
+Now, Set GAP to .025 Inch.
 Repeat this Alignment Procedure with the Other Magnet & Sensor.

-In this way, the Crankshaft can only Drift-Away From Sensors, and Not into it, causing a "Crash".
+In this way, Crankshaft can only Drift-Away From Sensors, and Not into it causing a "Crash".

-Also, Do Not Over Tighten the Nut on the Magnet-Stud, it will pull the threaded-stud out of the magnet.
+Also, Do Not Over Tighten Nut on Magnet-Stud, it will pull threaded-stud out of the Magnet.

-This Wear is usually caused by You, the Customer, NOT using the Correct Lubrication Oil.
+This Wear is usually caused by You, The Customer, NOT using Correct Lubrication Oil.

 The Correct Lube Oil is MOBIL DTE "HEAVY" ISO 100 WEIGHT LUBRICATION OIL !!!

-If you have any Doubt, Change your Lube Oil & Filter!
+I Think SAE 30 WT Motor Oil is also OK.
+If you have Doubt, Change your Lube Oil & Filter!

-Most Customers & Machine Operators are Lazy, and do Not Bother to read the Excellent Manuals
+Most Customers & Machine Operators are Lazy and do Not Bother to read Excellent Manuals

 that Strippit Produced (look at other Company's Manuals if you don't think so!).